What Does an Esthetician Do?

-The Esthetician program at Dorsey School of Beauty is 440-hours and it is designed to be completed in just 26-weeks.
+The Esthetician program at Dorsey College is 440-hours and it is designed to be completed in less than a year.

 How much is the Esthetician program?

 Tuition and fees for a student to complete the Esthetician program can be found by visiting our Student Consumer Information page.
-To calculate the total cost of education, including indirect costs of room and board, personal expenses, transportation costs and loan fees associated with the cost of attendance, go to the Dorsey Schools Cost of Attendance page.
+To calculate the total cost of education, including indirect costs of room and board, personal expenses, transportation costs and loan fees associated with the cost of attendance, go to the Dorsey College Cost of Attendance page.

-Which Dorsey School of Beauty campus offers the Esthetician program?
+Which Dorsey College campus offers the Esthetician program?

-The Esthetician program is offered at the following Dorsey School of Beauty campus location:
+The Esthetician program is offered at the following Dorsey College campus location:

 How do I enroll?

-If you are interested in enrolling in the Esthetician program at Dorsey School of Beauty, the first step you should take is meeting with one of our Admissions Representatives.
+If you are interested in enrolling in the Esthetician program at Dorsey College, the first step you should take is meeting with one of our Admissions Representatives.
 Request information online and a member of our team will be back in touch with you shortly.
 You can read more about our Admissions process and program-specific admissions information on our Admissions information page.

 Does your program include licensure?

-Dorsey School of Beauty’s curriculum is designed to prepare students to sit for the State of Michigan licensure examination, which is administered only by the State of Michigan.
-Students who complete the Dorsey School of Beauty Esthetician program are eligible to sit for the State of Michigan licensure examination.
+Dorsey College’s curriculum is designed to prepare students to sit for the State of Michigan licensure examination, which is administered only by the State of Michigan.
+Students who complete the Dorsey College Esthetician program are eligible to sit for the State of Michigan licensure examination.
 Students also focus on preparation for the State exam, as part of the Esthetician program curriculum.
-In order to assist our graduates, Dorsey School of Beauty will pay the cost one time for graduates of the Esthetician program to challenge the state licensure exam, contingent upon the graduate meeting Dorsey School of Beauty’s exam preparation requirements.
+In order to assist our graduates, Dorsey College will pay the cost one time for graduates of the Esthetician program to challenge the state licensure exam, contingent upon the graduate meeting Dorsey College’s exam preparation requirements.
 Dorsey College has determined that its Esthetician program curriculum is sufficient to fulfill educational requirements for licensure in the State of Michigan only.
 No educational determinations have been made for any other state, district or US territory in regards to licensure requirements.